Yoshiko Uchida: Career

-Uchida became widely known for her 1982 autobiography Desert Exile, one of several important autobiographical works by Japanese Americans, who were interned that portray internment as a pivotal moment in the formation of the author's personal and cultural identities.
+Over the course of her career, Yoshiko Uchida published more than thirty books, including non-fiction for adults and fiction for children and teenagers from 1949 to 1991.

+Yoshiko's career began in Philadelphia after accepting a teaching job at a Quaker school.
+She spent several years there before moving to New York.
+There she worked as a secretary as well as began her writing career.
+She began submitting her work, with no result at first.
+Her first publication came in 1949 with The Dancing Kettle and Other Japanese Folk Tales.
+This is where she began to gain traction in her writing career as she published many more children's books.
+Through these publications, she was known for creating the genre of Japanese American children's literature.

+In 1952, she traveled to Japan on a Ford Foundation research fellowship that gave her the information needed to create three more collections of folktales.

-She is also known for her children's novels, having been praised as "almost single-handedly creating a body of Japanese American literature for children, where none existed before."
-In addition to Journey to Topaz, many of her other novels including Picture Bride, A Jar of Dreams, and The Bracelet deal with Japanese American impressions of major historical events including World War I, the Great Depression, and World War II, and the racism endured by Japanese Americans during these years.
+In the early 1980s, Uchida traveled, lectured and earned more than 20 awards for her works.
+During this time, she created her 1982 autobiography, Desert Exile, examining her experiences of her and her family's internment.
+In addition to Desert Exile, many of her other novels including Picture Bride, A Jar of Dreams, and The Bracelet deal with Japanese American impressions of major historical events including World War I, the Great Depression, World War II, and the racism endured by Japanese Americans during these years.

 I try to stress the positive aspects of life that I want children to value and cherish.
 I hope they can be caring human beings who don't think in terms of labels—foreigners or Asians or whatever—but think of people as human beings.
 If that comes across, then I've accomplished my purpose.

-Over the course of her career, Uchida published more than thirty books, including non-fiction for adults, and fiction for children and teenagers.
-She died in 1992.

 Work on Japanese folk pottery

-In 1952, Uchida received a Ford Foundation Fellowship to study the folk pottery movement in Japan.
+In 1959, Uchida received a Guggenheim Fellowship to study the folk pottery movement in Japan.
 She spent two years researching and becoming acquainted with major figures in that artistic current, including Shoji Hamada and Kanjiro Kawai.
 Uchida wrote a book with Kawai, We Do Not Work Alone: The Thoughts of Kanjiro Kawai.
 She collected several pots by Hamada and Kawai that she later donated to the Asian Art Museum in San Francisco.